Reserve Defence Force Representative Association

-The Reserve Defence Forces Representative Association (RDFRA) (Comhlachas lonadaitheach na nÓglach Cúltaca) is the representative body for all ranks of the Reserve Defence Forces (RDF) in Ireland.
+The Reserve Defence Force Representative Association (RDFRA) (Comhlachas lonadaitheach na nÓglach Cúltaca) is the representative military association for all ranks of the Reserve Defence Forces (RDF) in Republic of Ireland.

-RDFRA was founded in 1992 and is responsible for representing and furthering the interests of active service members of the Irish Reserve Defence Forces, which is made up of the Army Reserve (AR) and Naval Service Reserve (NSR).
+The Reserve Defence Force Representative Association was founded in 1992, and is responsible for representing and furthering the interests of active service members of the Irish Reserve Defence Forces, which is made up of the Army Reserve (AR) and Naval Service Reserve (NSR).
 Membership is open to all officer and other ranked personnel of the Reserve.
 Funding comes from government subvention and annual membership deductions.

 The RDFRA National Office is located in Clarke Barracks at the Defence Forces Training Centre (DFTC) in the Curragh Camp, County Kildare.